CDidier80/React-Single-Page-Boilerplate/README.md

 # React-Single-Page-Boilerplate
 ### *by Collin Didier*
-#### Date: 10/17/2020
+#### Date: 11/2/2020

 ![default app appearance](default.png)

+### Repository Description:
-This repository is a template for quickly creating/initializing React applications with an organized file structure and common content.
+This repository is a template for quickly creating/initializing React applications.
+It comes with an organized file structure, default common content (including placeholder component files with class and functional versions), and notes on the file hierarchy, flow of props, and setup instructions.

 ### Repo file structure and content:
 ![folder and file structure](structure.png)